angrymonkeycloud/CloudMate/README.md

 ## CloudPack

+Before changing any project files, CloudPack displays the target version, each resolved NuGet package ID, and its currently published version.
+Press **Enter** to continue or **Esc** to cancel.

 `CloudPack` automates the full NuGet release pipeline: syncing version and metadata across projects, rebuilding in Release mode, packing to `.nupkg`, and publishing to nuget.org — with retry logic and a styled console UI.

 ### Pipeline Phases